axeluhl/sailing-analytics/wiki/info/landscape/aws-automation.md

 8. Register instance within target group
 9. Create new rule within https listener that points to the correct target group
 10. Append „Use Event-SSL [domain] [eventId] 127.0.0.1 8888“ or „Use Home-SSL [domain] 127.0.0.1 8888“ to etc/httpd/conf.d/001-events.conf

+#### SAP instance on a shared EC2 instance

+1. Check if folder already
+2. Check if ssh connection to super instance is working
+3. Create folder within /home/sailing/servers
+4. Search for next free server port, telnet port and expedition port
+5. Copy /home/sailing/code/java/target/refreshInstance.sh to the new folder
+6. Execute refreshInstance.sh
+7. Comment out and in specific lines of the env.sh file
+8. Append environment definition from releases.sapsailing.com/environments to env.sh
+9. Append MEMORY variable to env.sh
+10. Append user data to env.sh
+11. Append informaton to README file (/home/sailing/servers)
+12. Start server
+13. Create event and change admin password if necessary
+14. Query for https listener of the load balancer
+15. Create target group with name „S-hared-instanceshortname“
+16. Configuration of the target group health check with the server port of the sap instance
+17. Create new rule within https listener that points to the correct target group
+18. Append „Use Event-SSL [domain] [eventId] 127.0.0.1 8888“ or „Use Home-SSL [domain] 127.0.0.1 8888“ to etc/httpd/conf.d/001-events.conf
+19. Check apache configuration with "apachectl configtest" and reload with "sudo service httpd reload“